cpfaff/mspm/README.md

 yspm::setup(root_path = "~/r_projects")
 ```

-The function creates the folder of your choice and inside of if a file called
+The function creates the folder of your choice and inside of it a file called
 `manage_projects.R`.
 From now on you can manage your projects from this file.
 Make sure that you set the working directory to the new projects folder when
 working within the `manage_projects.R` file.
 It also contains some boilerplate